-As the first Israeli to head an international airline, Virgin Atlantic CEO Shai Weiss addressed 120 Manchester-based businessmen and women at The Fed’s Business Breakfast yesterday.
+The first Israeli to head an international airline, Virgin Atlantic CEO Shai Weiss addressed 120 Manchester-based businessmen and women at The Fed’s Business Breakfast on 27th November.

 The event, held at Manchester Hall, raised £25,000 for The Fed’s Community Services.